drovani/drovani.github.io/_posts/2016/2016-01-10-Disneys-Dopey-Challenge.md

 ### You Will Get Sick Of Seeing That Damn Golfball

 Since all four races start and end in the Epcot parking lot, you will have to run through the front, and around back of _Spaceship Earth_ four different times.
 Come the end of the marathon, you are going to loathe seeing that geodesic horror once more.
 After I finished the marathon, I had the choice of which park we were going to visit, and while I would have liked to walk around Epcot, I hated the idea of seeing it yet again that I chose to go to _Animal Kingdom_ instead (had a wonderful time there, too).

+### Extend Your Trip An Extra Day

+A friend who works for Disney said that the second weekend in January used to be the slowest weekend at the parks, which is why that weekend is now Marathon Weekend.
+It is now also one of their business non-holiday weekends.
+However, I can attest from experience that nearly everyone goes home on the Monday after the marathon.
+The park and the resort we lodged at were both nearly empty.
+Park lines were almost nonexistent and there were no crowds at restaurants during peak meal times.
+If you can afford to stay an extra day, definitely plan on spending Monday doing all of the things that you would normally have to wait in long lines.

+### Enjoy The weekend

+In spite of all of these early mornings, terribly long corrals, mediocre race support, and exhaustive expense &mdash; it certainly was a fun weekend, made all the better by the company and the visits to the parks.
+I am glad to have done it, but more at being able to say that I've done it.
+In the future, there are certainly bigger challenges that await the ambitious feats of endurance I might undertake (Ragnar, RAGBRAI, Ironman, etc).